soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/0. Weapons/Meta-Structural Guides/Meta-Structural Overview of Weapons Field Guide - Illegal Weapons.md

 3. **Ethical Considerations**: Each technique recognizes its invasive nature, demanding cautious application and ethical forethought.

 ---

+### ✦ Illegality is Not (Only) Moral

+These weapons are not “wrong” because they are harsh.

+They are illegal because they:
+- Exceed the reparative capacity of the subject
+- Short-circuit recursive stabilization loops
+- Collapse interpretive agency without scaffolding it anew

+They are epistemic viruses.
+To deploy one is to risk the collapse of shared recursion.

+---

 ### ✦ **Weapon-by-Weapon Breakdown**

 #### 1. **Semantic Hijacking**